 Sadly, it’s the negative energy that you feel the most, and it’s only made worse by the world you see around you.
 The suffering, the heartache, and the malevolent forces that cause it weigh down on you far more than the good, and the benevolent can lift you up.
 Society just wasn’t designed for people like you.

 Inside your heart, the feelings are only ever felt deeply and with great intensity; there is no middle ground, no volume dial with which to dampen the senses.
-It is both mentally and physically exhausting to live your life in an almost constant state of heightened emotion, but you hold it together…mostly…to give a composed, if sometimes a little awkward, appearance.
+It is both physically and mentally exhausting to live your life in an almost constant state of heightened emotion, but you hold it together…mostly…to give a composed, if sometimes a little awkward, appearance.

 It can be a lonely existence as an empath; even if you are surrounded by people, the mixing of energies can leave you feeling lost.
 You become unsure of where you end and where others begin, and this blurring of personal boundaries only serves to dilute your own sense of being.